-Although the brand seems to be active since 2015, they have been unknown to me until the end of 2017.
+Although the brand seems to be active since 2015, it has been unknown to me until the end of 2017.
 The seller became a member of Budgetlightforum from where I got in touch with them.

 They sent this for free as a small gesture for helping them out organizing their first Giveaway.
-This was never meant to be a full-blown reviews, so it is rather short!
+This was never meant to be a full-blown review, so it is rather short!

 What you get: